 - 100 g plain flour

 - 4 eggs, beaten

-- Combine the garlic, chopped parsley, softened Stork Margarine, mayonnaise and lemon juice.
+- Combine the garlic, chopped parsley, softened margarine, mayonnaise and lemon juice.
 Wrap mixture into a tube shape with cling film.
 Cool in the refrigerator for 15 minutes.

 - Take the garlic mixture and remove cling film.
 Slice into 12 discs. each breast will have 2 discs about 15g each.
 Push 2 discs into each chicken breast.
 Press to flatten slightly and reseal the pocket as much as possible using your hands.
 Set aside.